CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Ensured newEmail field simplification aligns with "keep it simple" principle - uses query params instead
 - User undid the newEmail simplification and kept the field for data integrity
 - Verified error handling covers all scenarios: missing fields, invalid codes, email conflicts

+---

+## Entry 42

+# Date/Time:

+2025-10-23 13:35

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4.5)

+# Prompt/Command:

+"create a route to verify the 6 digit email-change-code only, and modify the verify page and the api endpoint it called to take in query params purpose and when purpose is not empty or signup there should not be a resend email button but instead will be replaced by a message log in to request for a new email change request (on the error page)""

+# Output Summary:

+- Created POST /verification/verify-email-change-code route that validates 6-digit codes without sending verification links
+- Implemented verifyEmailChangeCode controller function with userId and code validation, returns success if code is valid
+- Updated verifyUserEmail API function to accept optional purpose parameter and include it in query string
+- Modified verify page to extract purpose from URL query params and pass it to API and error redirects
+- Updated error page to extract purpose parameter and conditionally render:
+  - Resend button when purpose is empty or "signup"
+  - Login message ("Please log in to request a new email change verification.") when purpose is email-change
+- Added AI disclosure headers to verification-controller.js, verification-routes.js, verify page, and error page
+- Code does not delete or consume the verification code, allowing reuse until expiration

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated verify-email-change-code route provides separate validation step before sending verification link
+- Confirmed purpose parameter properly controls UI behavior on error page based on verification type
+- Ensured backward compatibility with existing signup flow (purpose defaults to signup)
+- Verified error page shows appropriate next steps based on verification context
+- Code validation endpoint enables frontend to check code validity before proceeding with email change